Scientific Name

 Ariocarpus fissuratus is a geophyte cactus that forms a star-shaped rosette of thick, fleshy, deltoid to hemispheric tubercles with no spines that lie almost flat on the soil surface.
 It has a large, turnip-like taproot.
 The rosette can grow up to 8 inches (20 cm) in diameter, while the tubercles are about as long as they are wide and closely packed, forming a coarse mosaic.

 In the fall, bright pink-violet flowers appear from the woolly crown of the rosette.
-The flowers can reach a diameter of 2 inches (5 cm) and last 3 to 4 days.
+The flowers can reach 2 inches (5 cm) in diameter and last 3 to 4 days.
 The fruits are white or green with black seeds.

 Ariocarpus needs a lot of sunlight.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should use a shade cloth to limit the sun or move them out of the sun during the hottest hours of the day.
+However, in hot, dry areas, they can be damaged by excessive sunlight, so use a shade cloth to limit exposure or move them out of the sun during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.